Bay of Kotor: Insider’s guide to the Gem of Montenegro

 Can you swim in the Bay of Kotor?

-You can swim in crystal clear waters of the Bay of Kotor, but be cautious of boats and water depth as the water can reach around 60 meters deep quickly.
+You can swim in clear waters of the Bay of Kotor, but be cautious of boats and water depth as the water can reach around 60 meters deep quickly.
 That's why cruise ships are able to enter and dock in Kotor.

 Most beaches in the Bay of Kotor have pebbles or a mix of pebbles and sand.
 You can see seaweed patches in some places, sometimes forming interesting patterns, like on my picture above.